 Tokugawa Tsunayoshi was the 5th shogun in the Edo Era, when the Tokugawa Shogunate Government, based in Tokyo, ruled the country of Japan for nearly 300 years, starting from 1603.
 Before the Edo Era, Japan experienced an era of civil war.
 A number of clans battled with one another, involving ordinary citizens in their battles.
 Shogun Tokugawa Yeyasu ended this civil war by winning a major fight.
 He then started ruling Japan opening a Shogunate Government in Edo (former name of Tokyo).

 Tokugawa Tsunayoshi , the 5th shogun, is well-known in Japan as “Dog Shogun.”
 This is because he enforced an extraordinary law that said if someone killed an animal such as a dog (or any other living creature), that person would face the death penalty.
 It was known as a “law prohibiting cruelty to animals.”
 Most Japanese people do not know what Tokugawa Tsunayoshi did beyond enforcing this extraordinary law but he actually did all kinds of things to bring peace to society.
 For example, he emphasized that everyone was to treat their family members with respect.
 In addition, he could not stand the brutal acts of samurai worriers, who were legally allowed to kill people of other cast, even if there was no reason to do.
 These samurai warriors also killed dogs and other animals and sometimes even ate them.
 The law that Tsunayoshi Tokugawa enforced also forbade the abandonment of children.
-Due to the enforcement of various laws throughout Tsunayoshi’s rule, brutal acts (especially killing) decreased.
+Due to the enforcement of various laws throughout Tsunayoshi’s rule, brutal acts (especially killing) decreased considerably.

 No battles and wars among tribes in history.